 Custom Configurations Easy to Deploy

-“With Documentum, coding was required for almost any customization, but with SharePoint Server 2010 and KnowledgeLake, customization is more of a configuration task,” she says.
+“With Documentum, coding was required for almost any customization, but with SharePoint and KnowledgeLake, customization is more of a configuration task,” she says.
 “So it’s easier to respond to users who need tweaking of the input or search function, for example, to help them become more productive.”